sperrgebiet/FS19_VehicleExplorer/README.md

   * Right mouse click: Select vehicle (to e.g. move it)
   * Right mouse click: Change value in the config menu
   * Mouse wheel: Selection up/down in list
-* ~~The actual 'tab order' of vehicles is not changed~~ -> Workaround available
-* When using the 'tab order' workaround, make sure you set alternative keys for Switch Vehicle/Previous Vehicle.
-This is required to change textures in the landscaping tool.
 * Metric measuring units are used
 * Max of three columns.
 If you've more vehicles (which would be insane anyways ;) , just disable the display of brand name etc